 Recommendations

-Purchase three lockable cleaning cupboards (there is one no site but not utilised) for the office kitchen, general canteen and workshop storage room.
-All cleaning material and potentially hazardous liquids can be stored in locked cupboard and the key to be held by the responsible person i.e. office manager / workshop engineer. at the top and bottomin workshop when
+Purchase lockable cleaning cupboard (there is one no site but not utilised) for the workshop storage area.
+All cleaning material and potentially hazardous liquids can be stored in locked cupboard and the key to be held by the responsible person i.e. office manager / workshop engineer.
+Clear stairwell at the top and bottom.
+Purchase hooks to store hoses on walls in workshop when not in use.
+Empty bins when they are full.
+Ensure weekly walkaround completed and employees reminded to clear working areas of general rubbish.

 2. Occupational Health